 In May 2005, restricted Holding Units ("Restricted Units") were first awarded to the independent directors of the General Partner, and we expect such grants to occur annually.
 The Restricted Units give the directors, in most instances, all the rights of other Holding Unitholders subject to such restrictions on transfer as the Board of Directors of the General Partner may impose.
-We awarded 1,848 Restricted Units in the second quarter of 2006.
-All of the Restricted Units vest on the third anniversary of grant date or immediately upon a Board member's resignation.
-As a result, we fully expensed the awards in the second quarter of 2006.
-As of June 30, 2006, 3,170 Restricted Units, net of distributions made upon retirement of two directors, were outstanding.
+We awarded 1,848 Restricted Units to independent directors in the second quarter of 2006.
+All of the Restricted Units vest on the third anniversary of grant date or immediately upon a director's resignation.
+As a result of these terms, we fully expensed the awards in the second quarter of 2006.
+As of September 30, 2006, 3,170 Restricted Units, net of distributions made upon retirement of two directors, were outstanding.